Buzkashi: Kyrgyzstan

+In Kyrgystan, the game is played as a team sport, with four players on each team.
+The word kok-boru means gray wolf in Kyrgyz, reflecting the fact that when the game was first played by shepherds, they used a wolf carcass, rather than a goat.
+While the sport is most often played by men, women can and do also sometimes participate.
 A photograph documents kokboru players in Kyrgyzstan around 1870; however, Kyrgyzstan's kokboru rules were first officially defined and regulated in 1949.
-Starting from 1958 kokboru began being held in hippodromes.
-The size of a kokboru field depends on the number of participants.
+Since 1958 kokboru has been held in stadiums.
+The size of a kok-boru field depends on the number of participants.